spadeflush/spadeflush.github.io/_interests/sci.md

 <br>

 <p>
+*<i>This is the element below gold in the periodic table, and is awarded to the top 60 participants in the nation.
+Recipients are also invited to attend a four-day camp at St Catharine's College, University of Cambridge.</i>
+<br><br>
-*<i>Hong Kong decided not to participate in the International Biology Olympiad 2022.</i>
+**<i>Hong Kong decided not to participate in the International Biology Olympiad 2022.</i>
 </p>